 When I first went travelling suddenly Facebook became important.
 It was a lifeline to my friends and family at home.
 It was a way of staying in touch with the people I met on my journey who I adored after just a brief time of knowing them.
 Simone, the beautiful Macrobiotic chef, Susan the actress, Brian and Robbie the American musician brothers, Robin my Australian soul sister and far too many others to mention.
 Plus all the connections in the Yoga world, and of course the opportunities to find out what was going on and where.
 And I have a romantic and deeply sentimental streak at times.
 I loved my Facebook community.

 Later on though it became too much of a lifeline.
-In fact it reached the point in my days of overwhelm and overwork of me just pouring a glass of wine and going on Facebook when I simply no longer had the energy to engage with people face to face.
+In fact it reached the point in my days of overwhelm and overwork of me just going on Facebook when I simply no longer had the energy to engage with people face to face.
 The days of seeing friends regularly were over.
 Just working to keep my head above water was the priority but my need for connection didn’t go anywhere.
 Facebook was the place where I had my conversations, where I ruminated on issues, where I embarrassingly posted drunken declarations of loneliness or cheesy platitudes.
 I conducted romantic relationships on Facebook.
 And got into endless passive aggressive (or aggressive aggressive) debates on the Yoga Teachers Forum.
 Ironically the Yoga Teachers Forum makes Daily Mail readers look like a bunch of amateurs.
 The judgments!
 The Venom!
 And frankly the less said about the Great War that was the ‘Vegetarian Thread of 2016’ the better..

 However I still checked my page daily.
 I still engaged in the dramas of people I hadn’t even ever met.
 I still had that vague sense of not wanting to feel left out, like a schoolchild.
 I think social media does have that energy about it.
 That energy of ‘Look what I’m doing!
 Look what I’m achieving!
 Aren’t I amazing?
 What have YOU done in contrast?’